qnkxsovc/qnkxsovc.github.io/_posts/2018-01-30-As-If-I-Didn't-Spend-Enough-Time-on-College.md

     substrs.append({"essays_in": essays_in, "words": essay_contrib, "hash_no": hno})
 ```

 This is also not as complicated as it might seem.
 There is one inner loop and one outer loop to consider: for each 5-gram (the outer loop), for every essay containing that 5-gram (the inner loop), check for any overlap on that 5-gram in that essay and find how many words to add.
-The check for overlapping words is also simpler than it seems: using the position information we got a few steps ago, move outwards one index at a time (first checing all right indexes, then left indexes) in each essay.
-The earlest overlapping 5-grams on each side (if they exist) have precedence because they've already been considered, so we don't count the words which are overlapped by subtracting their length:
+The check for overlapping words is also simpler than it seems: using the position information we got a few steps ago, move outwards one index at a time (first checking all right indexes, then left indexes) in each essay.
+The earliest overlapping 5-grams on each side (if they exist) have precedence because they've already been considered, so we don't count the words which are overlapped by subtracting their length:

 ![](/assets/college/Overlap.svg){: .center-image }

 Assuming everything worked correctly, the last step in piecing together the adjusted word counts is to add up the $$\frac{1}{N}$$ scaled substring word counts for each essay.
-However,nthat's not an easy assumption, so we'll prove it by _also_ keeping track of the unscaled word counts for each essay.
+However, that's not an easy assumption, so we'll prove it by _also_ keeping track of the unscaled word counts for each essay.
 Then, we can compare them to our known word counts from the preprocessing step to verify that every essay's words are accounted for.

 ```python